blairg23/pattern-recognition/README.md

 # pattern-recognition
-R Projects from CSCI 548 - Pattern Recognition
+R Projects from CSCI 548 - Pattern Recognition at the University of Montana